fallenangel42/electron/README.md

 - `endMaxVolumeChange`: The maximum volume change that will be allowed at the end of a session.
 Maximum volume changes are interpolated between `startMaxVolumeChange` and `endMaxVolumeChange` throughout the session. (default: 5).
 - `noChangesProbability`: The probability of no changes occurring in the waveform parameters during an update interval. (default: 0.3).
 - `msBetweenUpdates`: The time in milliseconds between each update of the waveform parameters. (default: 15000).
+- `painMinShocks` and `painMaxShocks`: How many shocks will be administered in one go when the optional pain feature kicks in.
+- `painMinShockLength` and `painMaxShockLength`: Length of each individual shock when the optional pain feature kicks in.
+- `painMinTimeBetweenShocks` and `painMaxTimeBetweenShocks`: Rest between each individual shock when the optional pain feature kicks in.

 ## Contributing